mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-23.02.0-Release-Notes.md

 MariaDB Server ed25519 authentication plugin support added.
 See [here](../Authenticators/Ed25519-Authenticator.md) for more information.

+### [MXS-4320](https://jira.mariadb.org/browse/MXS-4320) Let maxctrl show datetime values using local client timezone

+The maxctrl `list` and `show` commands now display timestamps using the locale and timezone of the client computer.

 ### MaxGUI

 Numerous additions have been added and improvements made to MaxGUI.